shapeshed/jekyll.shapeshed.com/_posts/2007-06-19-pattern_swatches_in_illustrator.md

 ---
 layout: post
 title: Pattern Swatches in Illustrator
-excerpt: Pattern Swatches are a hidden gem in illustrator.
+description: Pattern Swatches are a hidden gem in illustrator.
 You can use them to quickly fill shapes with patterns and illustrations.
 Here's a short tutorial using a t-shirt design.
 categories: [Illustrator, Design]
 ---
 ## A simple example